araichev/markov/README.rst

 Markov, A Game of Poems
 ========================
-A website dedicated to Markov poems (definition included on website).
+Source code for `araichev.github.io/markov <http:araichev.github.io/markov>`_, a website dedicated to Markov poems.

 Requirements
 ------------